ensembleanalytics/ensembleci/CONTRIBUTING.md

 # Contributing To Timeflow

-This document describes how to download and run the Timeflow source code.
+This document describes how to download, run and contribute to the Timeflow source code.

+## Architecture

+There are three components to the Timeflow architecture:

+- timeflow-frontend - UI layer written in next.js;
+- timeflow-backend - Backend APIs written in Typescript;
+- timeflow-ci-server - CI/CD logic and integration layer with Github;

 ## Codebase

 Our codebase is split across three publically available repositories.